 Collaboration in Innovative Technologies 2021

-Pioneering applied technologies
+Pioneering applied technologies (Closed for submission)

 The Netherlands eScience Center invites ICT researchers working in the Netherlands to apply for projects addressing FAIR-enabling technologies or data-efficient AI, and involving in-kind investment of research software engineers.